 Add your preferred method of pain relief to your plan.
 Women who want near-painless births may opt for an epidural, while other women prefer to go the natural, unmedicated route.
 Ask your OB-GYN about different pain relief methods so you can choose the one that works best for you.

 Think about amenities that can help you feel more relaxed and peaceful throughout labor and delivery.
 They may include your favorite music and certain types of lighting.
 Make your wishes known via your birth plan so your OB-GYN and hospital staff can be as accommodating as possible.

 Share your birth plan with your OB-GYN

-Discuss your plan with your OB-GYN as far in advance as possible so he or she can work with you on making sure it can work.
-This allows your OB-GYN to provide feedback on your birth plan based on your personal health and on what your hospital can offer.
+Discuss your plan with your OB-GYN as far in advance as possible so he or she can work with you on making sure it works.
+This allows your OB-GYN to provide feedback on your birth plan based on your health and on what your hospital can offer.
 Present your birth plan no later than six weeks before your scheduled due date so you and your doctor can make the necessary preparations.

 Understand you must be flexible

-While every mother hopes for a seamless, easy birth, sometimes problems do arise.
-Keep in mind that your plan must be flexible, since care providers are responsible for the health and safety of both you and your baby.
+While every mother hopes for a seamlessly easy birth, sometimes problems do arise.
+Keep in mind that your plan must be flexible since care providers are responsible for the health and safety of both you and your baby.
 For example, an emergency C-section can override your plan to give birth naturally without pain medication.
 Be prepared for a possible change, but keep in mind your physicians want nothing but the best for you and your new family.